Physer/physer.github.io/_posts/2025-07-04-auth0-role-based-auth-aspnet.md

 > Disclaimer: This blog post is _not_ sponsored or supported by Auth0 in any way.
 Everything I mention about Auth0 and ASP.NET Core is my own opinion and experience and does not reflect the Auth0 or .NET communities.

+## TL;DR

+This blogpost is a comprehensive post about setting up an ASP.NET Core application and Auth0 tenant from scratch.
+If you're only interested in the part where we configure Auth0 to pass the assigned role to the .NET application, please take a look at the chapter [Writing an Auth0 post-login Action](#writing-an-auth0-post-login-action) and optionally at the preceding [Creating pages in .NET only authenticated and authorized users can visit](#creating-pages-in-net-only-authenticated-and-authorized-users-can-visit).

+In order to use ASP.NET Core's built-in [role-based-authorization](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-9.0) in conjunction with Auth0, we can leverage Auth0's post-login actions to set Microsoft's role claim value to the assigned user's roles.
+This allows for clean management of users and roles in Auth0 whilst still retaining full out-of-the-box support in ASP.NET Core with roles.

 ## Setting up our ASP.NET Core project

-For simplicity this blog post will focus on setting up identity management with an [ASP.NET Core Razor Pages]() project.
-However, everything mentioned applies to [ASP.NET Core MVC]() and [ASP.NET Core Blazor]() applications as well.
+For simplicity this blog post will focus on setting up identity management with an [ASP.NET Core Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-9.0&tabs=visual-studio) project.
+However, everything mentioned applies to [ASP.NET Core MVC](https://learn.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-9.0) and [ASP.NET Core Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-9.0) applications as well.

 > All development in this blog post by me is done using Visual Studio Code and the .NET CLI on WSL2 with the .NET 9 SDK.